arunkumar9t2/scabbard/docs/faq.md

 *  Image are not generated.
 Please enable `scabbard.failOnError` and observe Gradle build log for any errors.

 You could also manually look for generated images in the `build` folder as described [here](index.md#gradle-plugin).

-## Some dependencies are missing.

-In order to keep graphs small and readable, Scabbard groups the dependencies by `@Component` or `@Subcomponent` and renders them in individual graphs.

-This has the benefit of keeping the graphs readable for large projects but this structure might not properly render cross component dependencies (inherited bindings in a subcomponent).
-Some work is being doing in this area, please refer [#7](https://github.com/arunkumar9t2/scabbard/issues/7).

 ## Any other format for visualizing the dependency graph?